Benefits of Lunges Exercise

 3. They strengthen your legs, hips, glutes, hamstrings, core, and back muscles

-4. They help to improve balance and coordination
+4. They help improve balance and coordination

 5. They can be done in high-intensity circuits for fat loss and conditioning